tencentyun/intlcloud-documents/product/数据库/游戏数据库 TcaplusDB/常见问题/使用问题_intl.md

 [//]: # (chinagitpath:XXXXX)

 ### How to set up the read/write separation of TcaplusDB storage layer?
 TcaplusDB storage layer supports read/write separation.
-To use this feature, [submit a ticket](https://console.cloud.tencent.com/workorder/category?level1_id=438&level2_id=444&source=0&data_title=%E6%B8%B8%E6%88%8F%E5%AD%98%E5%82%A8&step=1) for application.
+If needed, [submit a ticket](https://console.cloud.tencent.com/workorder/category?level1_id=438&level2_id=444&source=0&data_title=%E6%B8%B8%E6%88%8F%E5%AD%98%E5%82%A8&step=1) to apply to use this feature.

 ### Does TcaplusDB support data removal?
-TcaplusDB supports table-level data removal, based on the last write time; TcaplusDB supports key-based data removal.
-To use this feature, [submit a ticket](https://console.cloud.tencent.com/workorder/category?level1_id=438&level2_id=444&source=0&data_title=%E6%B8%B8%E6%88%8F%E5%AD%98%E5%82%A8&step=1) for application.
+TcaplusDB supports table-level data removal based on the last write time; TcaplusDB supports key-based data removal.
+If needed, [submit a ticket](https://console.cloud.tencent.com/workorder/category?level1_id=438&level2_id=444&source=0&data_title=%E6%B8%B8%E6%88%8F%E5%AD%98%E5%82%A8&step=1) to apply to use this feature.

-### How to get the meanings of error codes in a response packet?
+### How should I get the definition of the error codes in a response packet?
-You are recommended to call the functions of `TcapErrCode::TcapErrCodeInit` and `TcapErrCode::GetErrStr` in the gameserver to get error codes, or to search the header files of the TcaplusDB API locally.
+We recommend to calling the functions of `TcapErrCode::TcapErrCodeInit` and `TcapErrCode::GetErrStr` in the gameserver to get error codes, or searching the header files of the TcaplusDB API locally.

 ### What are the data structures of TcaplusDB?
 TcaplusDB supports data structures such as list array, queries by part of keys (indexes), key-value, key-object (that is, the value of a single key can be arbitrary data structures, such as gameserver can serialize lua table into the value field).

 ### What is TcaplusDB's optimistic locking principle and usage method?
-Take the purchase of train tickets as an example:
+Let's use the purchase of train tickets as an example:

 1. 100 people want to snap up the same train ticket.
 The recorded version number of the train ticket is 10, and the 100 people use the same recorded version number to snap up the train ticket.
 2. 100 people conduct write operations to this ticket.
 After the write operation is completed, the recorded version number will increase.
 Therefore, for the operation of a single key, the tcapsvr working threads are queued.
 When the first person successfully purchased the ticket, the recorded version number of the train ticket changed to 11, and the recorded version number of the remaining 99 people is still 10.